MarcEsteve/master_industria_4.0/README.md

 This is a repo for testing

 New users:
-  -Yair Bonastre
+  - Yair Bonastre
-  -Ismael Fernández
+  - Ismael Fernández
-  -Marc Esteve
+  - Marc Esteve